open-neuromorphic/open-neuromorphic.github.io/content/english/blog/onm-vision/index.md

 ## What is reproducibility?
 Recall that according to Wikipedia, it is *not* enough to demonstrate results alone.
-Results have to be (1) systematic and they have to be (2) testable.
+Results have to be (1) systematic, and they have to be (2) testable.
 Can you test everything in the papers you read?
 Do you know how?

-It is entirely possible that the given paper is too hard to understand or unaccessible to the audience for other reasons.
+It is entirely possible that the given paper is too hard to understand or inaccessible to the audience for other reasons.
 That does not mean that there are no scientific insights to find---readers may find ways to systematize them on their second or third reading.
 No, it means that <i>you specifically</i> cannot take the idea as your own, test it, and use it to improve your world model.

 Reproducibility, in this context, is not only the duplication of results.
-It is the ability to take the scientific idea, embed it into your own inner model, adapt it, and build upon it---or discard it because it reduces predictabilitly.
+It is the ability to take the scientific idea, embed it into your own inner model, adapt it, and build upon it---or discard it because it reduces predictability.

 If an idea is not reproducible, the findings cannot be expanded.
 And are, therefore, useless.